throwaway96/dejavuln-autoroot/README.md

 * `autoroot.debug` - Enables additional logging.
 * `autoroot.telnet` - Makes a root shell available via telnet on port 23 when the script starts.
+* `autoroot.leave-script` - Don't rename invalid `start-devmode.sh`.
+  (You almost certainly won't need this, but it's documented here for the sake of completeness.)

 ## Troubleshooting